 I am a prospective student.
 When do I start the financial aid application process?

 The Free Application for Federal Student Aid (FAFSA) is available at the beginning of October.
-You should complete both as soon as possible, using tax information from 2015.
+You should complete both as soon as possible, using tax information using prior-prior year tax information.

 What is the deadline to apply for financial aid?

 The deadline for submission of all financial aid information is May 15.